Cream of Wheat Logo

 Cream of Wheat Logo 1893

 One of the first logos shows a cook with a saucepan on a long handle.
-He has a bow tie, tunic, and cap.
+He wears a bow tie, tunic, and cap.
 He touches a small tray with a deep smoking plate with one hand.
-On the other hand, it is held by a maid in a long white apron.
+On the other hand, a maid in a long white apron holds it.
 The cook’s face is smiling, and the maids are focused but friendly.
-The characters are drawn in a realistic full-length style.
+The characters are drawn in a realistic, full-length style.

 Behind them is a long vertical rectangle in red.
 It contains important information about the product and its manufacturer.
 The text is written in different fonts so that its parts are not perceived monotonously but stand out clearly.
 Because of the ornaments on the edges, the background rectangle looks like a kitchen towel.